-But it was Johansen’s third-period goal that proved to be the winner, and it resulted from a crazy bounce after a Spokane player tried to clear the puck behind his own net, only to have it carom off the boards to Johansen, who was standing directly in front of Chiefs goaltender James Reid.
+But it was Johansen’s third-period goal that proved to be the game-winner, and it resulted from a crazy bounce after a Spokane player tried to clear the puck behind his own net, only to have it carom off the boards to Johansen, who was standing directly in front of Chiefs goaltender James Reid.

 “I thought we started a little bit slow again tonight,” Chiefs coach Hardy Sauter said.
 “But a bad bounce off a faceoff and a bad bounce off the end wall cost us two goals.
 And in a series this close, that’s the difference in the hockey game.

 “I was just really happy our guys fought hard to come back, and, hopefully, that will carry over into Game Six.”

 It was defenseman Jared Cowen who scored Spokane’s first goal just a little over six minutes into the third.
 And Wahl answered Johansen good fortune with his second goal of the postseason seven minutes later, cutting Portland’s leads to 4-2.

 The Chiefs mounted several other impressive charges in the final minutes, but didn’t score again until Kyle Beach wristed in his fifth postseason goal with just 40 second remaining.
 And the Winterhawks were able to kill the clock from there.

 Still, Sauter is hoping to build on the way his team finished.

 “Despite the fact that we lose the game, our guys understand now how hard we have to play and the desperation level we need to be successful,” Sauter said.
 “I’ve never questioned the heart or desire of our guys, so I think, regardless, we’d have gone into Game Six playing hard.

 “But this third period definitely gives us some momentum and something to build on.
 Obviously, we need a better start than we had in previous games, and, hopefully, this is a little bit of a helping hand to get that.”